DouweHorsthuis/EEG_to_ERP_pipeline_stats_R/README.md

 ### D_reref_avgref_ica_autoexcom

-After realizing that re-referencing causes flat channels to have the data of the reference channel and thus making it impossible to see if it's flat we only re-reference here (after having deleted all the channels that are noisy/flat).
+After realizing that re-referencing causes flat channels to have the data of the reference channel and thus making it impossible to see if it's flat, we only re-reference here (after having deleted all the channels that are noisy/flat).
 You can choose a reference channel.
-Biosemi is suggested re-referencing [BIOsemi](https://www.biosemi.com/faq/cms&drl.htm) to be done [not perse at the start](https://www.biosemi.nl/forum/viewtopic.php?f=7&t=810&p=3871#p3871).
+[Biosemi explains why it matters for their system](https://www.biosemi.com/faq/cms&drl.htm) but that you should [delete flat channels first](https://www.biosemi.nl/forum/viewtopic.php?f=7&t=810&p=3871#p3871).
 [Brainproducts](https://pressrelease.brainproducts.com/referencing/) and [this paper](https://www.frontiersin.org/articles/10.3389/fnins.2017.00205/full) Also agree that mastoids are commonly used and good, the paper also talks about different options that could work.

 In our case we use the average of both mastoids (channel 65/66 for us), but you can change this to a different channel or leave it empty if you don't want to do this.